Frequently Asked Questions

 Is there regular taking of students’ temperature?
 Either themselves or on-site?

-Although not currently required, CYA is prepared for daily temperature taking with the use of thermal cameras.
-In addition, students are advised to either bring a thermometer with them or purchase one locally.
+Although not currently required by health authorities, CYA is prepared for daily temperature taking with the use of no-contact thermometers.
+In addition, each student will be provided with a thermometer for their personal use.

 If I get sick, can I still participate in class while being quarantined?

-Depending on the requirements of each class, CYA instructors will help you arrange the most effective method for you to keep up to speed with your classes while in quarantine.
-All courses offered in Fall 2020 will be also available, in their entirety, on Moodle with such course material as: prerecorded lecture videos; videos from onsite; videos of interviews; podcasts; PowerPoint and class-notes; reading; discussion forums.
+Depending on the requirements of each class, your professors will help you arrange the most effective method for you to keep up to speed with your classes while in quarantine.
+All courses offered will be also available, in their entirety, on Moodle with such course material as: prerecorded lecture videos; videos from onsite; videos of interviews; podcasts; PowerPoint and class-notes; reading; discussion forums.
 This will ensure continuity and uninterrupted flow regardless of the circumstances.
 Online course material, bibliography, and supplemental reading will be available to students from the beginning of the semester.

 Will the popular CYA Field Study program be affected?

-There may be changes of itineraries dictated by local conditions but CYA will do its utmost to deliver a rich study travel program in various part of Greece and a full exposure to life and culture outside Athens.
-Traveling on buses will be done according to social distancing regulations and the same with any necessary travel by boat or airplane.
+There may be changes of itineraries dictated by local conditions but CYA will do its utmost to deliver a rich study travel program in various parts of Greece and a full exposure to life and culture outside Athens.
+Traveling on buses will be arranged according to social distancing regulations and the same with any necessary travel by boat or airplane.

-What happens if I want to withdraw from Fall 2020 or defer my acceptance to a later term?
+What happens if I want to withdraw or defer my acceptance to a later term?

 Please notify CYA as soon as you decide to withdraw or defer your acceptance.
 CYA’s Student Advisor, Hailey Lovett

 , will instruct you how to do so.
-Please also be sure to notify your school of your intention to withdraw from CYA or to defer to the Spring semester.
+Please also be sure to notify your school of your intention to withdraw from CYA or to defer to a later semester.

 With the start date change, is there a change in the fees as well?